bllecentdidiba/cat_bakery_data_analysis/README.md

 ### Product Performance

 - **Salmon Bagel** generated the highest total profit (R465), making it the strongest revenue contributor
-- **Tuna Cheese Bake** achieved a 100% profit margin, indicating high per-unit profitability
+- **Tuna Cheese Bake** achieved a 100% profit margin, high per-unit profitability is realised
 - **Salmon Roll** and **Pawstry** generate ~R3 profit per unit, showing potential pricing inefficiencies

 **Insight:** Profitability is concentrated in a few products while others reduce overall margins

 ### Customer Segmentation (RFM Analysis)

-- ~40% of customers fall into the “Attention Needed” segment (high historical spend, low recent activity)
+- Approximately 40% of our customers fall into the “Attention Needed” segment (high historical spend, low recent activity)
 - Only two high-value loyal customers have been identified

 **Insight:** A large portion of revenue is at risk due to declining customer engagement